 The onus appears to be on the ESP objector.
 That really creates a very strong presumption.
 Rebuttable for sure – but still it’s a very strong presumption indeed.
 Family Violence is a legitimate contra indication to ESP.
 No parent and no child should be exposed to such a risk.
 It is clearly in the interest of all genders to support a rebuttable presumption for Equal Shared Parenting.
 We know that kids of separation and divorce do considerably better for the most part when their parents remain involved and engaged.
 The research is in – I have recently commented on that point.

-It’s time for Canada and Ontario to get on board.
+It’s time for Canada and Ontario to get on board on the Equal Shared Parenting Bills.